gsamokovarov/jump/README.md

 ## Reverse jump

 Bad jumps happen.
-Sometimes we're looking for a directory that doesn't have the best score at the moment.
+Sometimes, we're looking for a directory that doesn't have the best score at the moment.
 Let's work with the following following jump database:

 ```bash